 \section{Introduction}

-The accurate and efficient simulation of electronic excitation, ionization, and electron attachment processes remains a cornerstone for understanding a wide range of chemical and physical processes, such as photochemical reactions, electronic spectroscopy, charge transfer phenomena, and photoionization.\cite{gonzalez2020quantum} Numerous methods have been developed for evaluating ionized, electron-attached, and excited-state energies, which can be broadly classified into two categories.
-The first, known as ``$\Delta-$ based methods," involves performing two separate total energy calculations, one for the ground state and another for the target state, and subsequently taking their difference to obtain the desired energy.
-The other approach is the ``direct energy-different method," which requires only a single calculation from which the excitation, ionization, or electron attachment energies are directly obtained as eigenvalues of an effective secular Hamiltonian.
+The accurate and efficient simulation of electronic excitation, ionization, and electron attachment processes remains a cornerstone for understanding a wide range of chemical and physical phenomena, such as photochemical reactions, electronic spectroscopy, charge-transfer processes, and photoionization.\cite{gonzalez2020quantum} Numerous methods have been developed for evaluating ionized, electron-attached, and excited-state energies, which can be broadly classified into two categories.
+The first category, known as ``$\Delta-$ based methods," involves performing two separate total energy calculations, one for the ground state and another for the target state, and subsequently taking their difference to obtain the desired energy.
+The other approach is the “direct energy-difference method,” which requires only a single calculation from which excitation, ionization, or electron attachment energies are obtained directly as eigenvalues of an effective secular Hamiltonian.
 The former approach often suffers from issues like symmetry breaking and variational collapse of the wave function, which can compromise the reliability of the computed energy differences.
 In addition to these challenges, it also lacks access to important transition properties, including spectroscopic amplitudes or intensities.
-In contrast, the latter approach is generally free from these problems and is therefore more commonly used in modern electronic structure calculations. \\ The equation-of-motion coupled cluster (EOM-CC)\cite{krylov2008equation,nooijen1992coupled,stanton1993equation,rowe1968equations} method has become one of the most widely used direct difference-based wavefunction methods for computing excitation energy (EE), electron attachment (EA), and ionization potential (IP) energy.
+In contrast, the latter approach is generally free from these problems and is therefore more commonly used in modern electronic structure calculations. \\ The equation-of-motion coupled cluster (EOM-CC)\cite{krylov2008equation,nooijen1992coupled,stanton1993equation,rowe1968equations} method has become one of the most widely used direct energy-difference wave function methods for computing excitation energies (EE), electron affinities (EA), and ionization potentials (IP).